 Help support my site by buying through one of my Amazon affiliate links below:

-- Safe, drug-free relief - ReliefBand uses clinically proven, doctor recommended FDA-cleared technology indicated for the treatment of nausea and vomiting associated with all types of motion sickness including car sickness, flight sickness, and sea sickness.
-Unlike patches, medicine, and tablets, this wristband is drug-free and non-drowsy.
-It has also been known to help with sickness due to virtual reality gaming, vertigo, Pregnancy, amusement parks, and post-operative care.
+- 100% drug & side-effect free relief - The Reliefband uses FDA-cleared, doctor recommended, and hospital tested technology indicated for the prevention and treatment of nausea associated with all types of motion sickness.
+Unlike patches, medicine, and tablets, this band is drug-free, non-drowsy, and works before or after the onset of symptoms.
+The device has been shown to help with sickness due to virtual reality gaming, amusement park rides, and post-operative care as an adjunct to antiemetics.

-- CLINICALLY PROVEN TO REDUCE NAUSEA - The Reliefband is a digital therapeutic device indicated and approved by the Department of Health and Human Services of the Food and Drug Administration for use in reducing nausea, retching, and vomiting due to motion sickness, morning sickness associated with pregnancy, and chemotherapy.
+- CLINICALLY PROVEN TO REDUCE NAUSEA - The Reliefband is a digital therapeutic device indicated and approved by the Department of Health and Human Services of the Food and Drug Administration for use in reducing nausea and vomiting due to motion sickness, morning sickness associated with pregnancy, and chemotherapy.

 - SAFE, DRUG-FREE RELIEF - Reliefband uses clinically proven, doctor recommended FDA-cleared technology indicated for the treatment of nausea and vomiting associated with all types of motion sickness including car sickness, flight sickness, and sea sickness.
 Unlike patches, medicine, and tablets, this wristband is drug-free and non-drowsy.
 It has also been known to help with sickness due to virtual reality gaming, vertigo, pregnancy, amusement parks, and post-operative care.